-The Trustees recognise the overriding principles of the Academies Trust Handbook (ATH) published by the ESFA and the DfE Audit Committee Handbook.
+The Trustees recognise the overriding principles of the Academies Trust Handbook (ATH) published by the ESFA (Department of Education w.e.f.
+March 2025) and the DfE Audit Committee Handbook.

 The audit and risk committee should be established in such a way as to achieve internal scrutiny which delivers objective and independent assurance for the Trust.